About the ACT® Reading Test

-The ACT Reading test measures your understanding of the following:
+The ACT Reading section measures your ability to:

-The four types of passages that you see in this section are:
+The 4 types of passages that you see in this section are:

 Literary Narrative or Prose Fiction

-These passages include excerpts from novels and short stories.
-They may be contemporary, emphasize diversity, or focus on family ties.
+These passages are excerpts from novels or short stories.
+They may feature contemporary themes, highlight diverse voices, or explore family dynamics.

 Natural Science